Department-for-Transport-Disruptions/bods-integrated-data/README.md

 ## Logging

-Logs are sent to AWS Cloudwatch. to do
+Logs are sent to AWS Cloudwatch.
+The logger is instantiated in the shared library as either a lambda logger or pino logger, depending on whether the runtime environment is an AWS lambda.

 ## CICD